SPADE: Sparsity-Guided Debugging for Deep Neural Networks: Experiments

-This property is illustrated for a toy example in Figure~\ref{fig:tiny vis}.
-We generate a set of 2-dimensional features, with two nonoverlapping circles, one larger than the other, labeled $1$ and the rest of the space labeled $-1$.
+As additional support for the multifacetism disambiguation conjecture, we conduct a toy experiment.
+As shown in Figure~\ref{fig:tiny vis}, we generate a set of 2-dimensional features, with two nonoverlapping circles, one larger than the other, labeled $1$ and the rest of the space labeled $-1$.
 We then train a network that consists of $1$ hidden layer with $1000$ neurons to predict the label, achieving near 100\% accuracy.
 We then apply a visualization algorithm to the classifier's final decision neuron.
 With standard feature visualization, the feature visualizations are always located near the center of the larger circle, obscuring the role of the smaller circle in the neuron's functionality (Figure~\ref{fig:tiny vis} (Left)).
 However, if we \emph{prune the model using specific samples}, we can discern the roles of the larger circle and smaller circle separately, as shown in Fig. \ref{fig:tiny vis} (Center) and (Right), depending on the location of the point of interest in the feature space.

-To demonstrate this effect on real data, we leverage the Trojan patch injection method of Section~\ref{sec:backdoor_experiment}.
-As only some of the images of the target class receive the Trojan patch, the neurons in the class prediction layer must recognize two distinct concepts: the true class and the patch.
-Thus, we see very different visualization results when we apply \algname{} on a clean sample, as compared to a Trojan one.
-We demonstrate this for the Albatross class neuron in Figure~\ref{fig:SPADE_fig1}.
-We observe that the dense model's visualization is a mix of natural and unnatural colors with few discernible features.
-Conversely, when we apply \algname{} to a clean photograph of the Albatross, the visualization clearly shows the bird's head and neck, while applying \algname{} to an image with a Trojan patch of a fish emoji results in a visualization matching that emoji.
-We provide further examples in Appendix~\ref{appendix:examples}.
+To demonstrate this effect on real data, we show two examples of using \algname{} to produce image-specific class neuron visualization in Figure~\ref{fig:SPADE_fig1}.
+Specifically, we examine two images that were \emph{incorrectly} classified into the ``lighter, igniter'' class.
+We observe that the dense model's visualization does not provide a useful explanation for why these images were misclassified.
+Conversely, when we apply \algname{}, we observe that the class neuron visualisation shows matchsticks in the first case, and flames in the second, providing useful clues as to why the classifier produced incorrect labels.
+We provide further examples of image-specific class neuron visualizations, where \algname{} helps disambiguate between clean and emoji-backdoored images classified into the same class, in Appendix~\ref{appendix:examples}.